Cognitive Neuroscience Graduate Program

 Ronald J. and Mary Ann Zdrojkowski Professor of Developmental Neuroscience, Associate Professor of Psychology, and Chair, Departmental Committee on Diversity and Inclusion

 We study the developmental, evolutionary, and cultural origins of logic and mathematics using fMRI and behavioral methods with children and adults, comparative studies with non-human primates, and cross-cultural research in the Amazon.
 Our studies test the kinds of computations that are shared among primates, their developmental trajectory, and what makes the human brain unique.

 My research examines the human ability to use sound to understand what events are happening in the environment.
 My perceptual experiments address whether there are acoustic cues that reveal attributes of sound events, and how our knowledge of these cue-attribute relationships influences our discrimination of sounds, labeling of sounds, and multimodal perception.

-Chair, Departmental Strategic Planning Committee and Professor of Psychology and the Center for the Neural Basis of Cognition
+Chair, Departmental Strategic Planning Committee and Professor of Psychology and the Neuroscience Institute

 We want to understand how the human brain makes sense of sound.
 Current projects include